-Munafo Core Values: MCV12 — Be Attentive to Standards
+Munafo Core Values: MCV12 — Hold Core Values and Standards to the Hierarchy of Purpose

 MCV12:

-"core values" are the patterns of behavior expected by or exhibited by, either a single individual or all individuals in a group.
+"Core values" are the patterns of behavior expected by or exhibited by, either a single individual or all individuals in a group.
+The term standards is perhaps more common.
+I use both in the wording of the title above, because:

 Core Values do not always have to be spoken, understood consciously, or agreed upon.
 In the times before language, and in situations where communication by language is impossible, people nevertheless follow core values.
 In fact, the most important core values are of this "unspoken" type.
 Often, words cannot fully express what the core value is about.

 Most of the ancient "warrior codes" and codes of conduct, were unspoken core values.
-Later they made their way into writing, became the basis for systems of morality and law, and so on.
+Later they made their way into language, the oral tradition, and eventually into writing.
+Along the way they became the basis for systems of morality and law.

 Keeping core values, in relationships and larger groups, often involves responsive behavior (behavior that reacts to the behavior of another).
 If the responsive behavior appears inappropriate or raises objection, it is important to examine it to determine if it is consistent with what people in a similar situation would do if language were not available.
 In particular, look to see if you or the other person is taking a position that is justified (explained) by words, but which would be indefensible without words.
 In such cases the nonverbal way must prevail.